ericlenio/escreen/README.md

 * do NOT put vim into insert mode
 * press ctrl-V

-Since copying text actually copies to your system clipboard, you can also ctrl-V (command-V if on Mac) the text you selected from vim into some other application.
+Since copying text actually copies to your system clipboard, you can also paste the text you selected into some other application via your desktop OS's regular way of pasting.

 ## Other core bash functions